christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     "cottius" means "chieftain".
 -   Izates or Izas: "Iza" (𐬌𐬰𐬀) = Avestan root for "serpent" (cognate with Scythian Aži). "-tes" = Greek suffix, but possibly from dāta ("given by," as in Mithradates = "Given by Mithra").
 This is cognate with the Scythian (and broader Iranian) mythological figure Aži Dahāka (Avestan) or Azhi Dahak (Middle Persian), a monstrous serpent or dragon.
  -   Jew: Iudii (Celtic tribe) + Aži (serpent).
 The Iudii, a Galatian tribe, were Sarmatian priests whose religious practices were rooted in Druidism who later became "Jews" under Alexandrian syncretism.
 Celtic Iudii then dissappeared after the Bar Kokhba revolt when emperor Hadrian decimated their population.
 The term "Ashkenazi" (Scythian: Ashkuza) confirms their steppe origins, later demonized by Rabbi Akiva to erase their Sarmatian roots.
--   Jesus: Yeshua derives from Aesus (Etruscan god) via Yazata (Divine Serpent-Lord), related to Izates (Yazata).
+-   Jesus [^1] : Yeshua derives from Aesus (Etruscan god) via Yazata (Divine Serpent-Lord), related to Izates (Yazata).
 In the name "Yeshua Ben Panthera" the Panthera is a Hellenized form of Ptolemaios (Ptolem->Ptol->Panther).
 "Jesus, son of Ptolemy".
 This directly connects the "Jesus" figure to the Ptolemaic-Bosphoran royal house.
   - Lord: The term Kavi in Avestan texts (e.g., Yasna 10.6) denotes a divine ruler associated with Aži (dragon/serpent).
 Translating Kavi to Greek yields Kyrios ("lord"), a title used for Jesus in the New Testament (e.g., Kyrios Iesous).
 The Scythian title Xšaya (king) appears in Old Persian as Xšayathiya, phonetically linked to Kshatriya (Sanskrit: warrior-king) and Caesar via the Greek Kaesar.
 A kurgan inscription from Issyk (Kazakhstan, 4th century BCE) mentions a ruler named Ašakavi ("dragon-priest"), combining Aša (truth/order) and Kavi.
 This title parallels Asander (Thracian: Asa = "lord") and suggests a pan-steppe naming convention for dragon-kings.
 -   Monobazus: Sabazios is the Phrygian and Thracian version of Zeus.
     Ma'nu is likely a diminutive of Menneus ("son of man"), and then